 • Discriminating tenants based on protected characteristics such as race, religion, disability, gender, or family status

-3-Day Notice in Florida
+Three Day Notice in Florida

-7-Day Notice with a Cure in Florida
+Seven Day Notice with Cure in Florida

-When a violation has occurred, the landlord can issue a seven-day notice to the tenant to “cure” or rectify the situation.
-The seven days does not include the day that the notice is served but does include weekends and holidays.
+Note: The seven days does not include the day that the notice is served but does include weekends and legal or non-legal holidays.

-7-Day Notice without Cure in Florida
+Seven Day Notice without Cure in Florida

-2. File an Eviction Lawsuit
+File an Eviction Lawsuit

 • Information about the landlord and tenant